jeffrey-garcia/demo-spring-security/README.md

 from the same origin the application was loaded from, unless the response from other origins includes the right CORS headers.

-However, following 2 categories of cross-origins request are allowed:
+However, following 2 categories of cross-origins requests are allowed:
-- cross-origins writes request in the forms of: links, redirects, and form submissions
+- cross-origins writes request in the forms of: links, redirects, and http form submissions
 - cross-origins embedding resources, such as:
     - JavaScript with `<script src="…"></script>`
     - CSS applied with `<link rel="stylesheet" href="…">`